Elisabeth Sikes: Early life and education

 Sikes was an undergraduate student at Wesleyan University, where she graduated cum laude in environmental sciences.
 She moved to the University of North Carolina at Chapel Hill for graduate studies.
-After earning her doctorate, she moved to Massachusetts Institute of Technology, and completed graduate research in geological oceanography at the Woods Hole Oceanographic Institution.
-Her doctoral research considered the refinement of techniques to estimate paleotemperatures.
-She was supported by the Australian Research Council to work as a postdoc at the University of Tasmania and University of Auckland.
+After earning her masters, she moved to Massachusetts Institute of Technology (MIT) for her doctorate.
+She completed graduate research in geological oceanography at the Woods Hole Oceanographic Institution (WHOI) in the MIT/WHOI Joint Program.
+Her doctoral research on the refinement of techniques to estimate paleotemperatures.
+She was supported by the Australian Research Council to work as a postdoc at the University of Tasmania before working for the Australian Geological Survey Organization (now Geoscience Australia).
+She moved to New Zealand in 1997 and worked at the University of Auckland.

 Research and career

 In 2001, Sikes returned to the United States, where she was appointed to the faculty at Rutgers University.
 Her research is based in paleoceanography and carbon cycling.
 She studies circulation in the Southern Ocean, and how those processes trap and release carbon dioxide over glacial timescales.
-As part of these effort,s she studies temperature changes in the oceans around New Zealand using biomarkers and foramiferally estimates.
+As part of these efforts, she studies temperature changes in the oceans around New Zealand using biomarkers and foramiferally estimates.
 She has taken part in sixteen oceanographic voyages and serves as Chair of the CLIVAR/CliC/SCAR Southern Ocean Region Panel.